 hemp crusted tofu on a cobb-style salad with ranch

-Serve these with a dip of your choice like my popular ranch dip or something else of your choice.
-But for a whole meal I found these to be really satisfying on a cobb-style salad.
+You can serve these alone with a dip of your choice like my popular ranch dip or put it all on a cobb style salad.
+It made a satisfying meal!
 I included chopped romaine, corn, tomato wedges, steamed green beans, and avocado along with the ranch dip.
 Oh man, this was a hit and is my latest dinner obsession!

 follow Manitoba Harvest online